 Or perhaps the thought strikes at the local supa centre where we know that the franchise outlets for Payless Shoes, Bakers Delight and Smiggle are exactly the same as the ones across town.

-Then there’s the walk up the main street of a country centre looking for that speciality store run by the locals, only to find there’s just a boarded up window flanked by $2 shops.
+Then there’s the walk up the main street of a country centre looking for that specialty store run by the locals, only to find there’s just a boarded up window flanked by $2 shops.

 Faced with relentless competition from the big players, rising rents and sky-high rates for just a few parking places, the local shopping strip is dying a painful death.